hirosystems/clarinet/components/clarinet-cli/examples/custom-boot-contracts/README.md

 1. When Clarinet loads boot contracts, it first checks if there are any overrides specified in the `Clarinet.toml`
 2. If an override is found for a specific boot contract, it loads the custom source from the specified file path
-3. If it's not overriding an existing contract, it will additionally load it alongside other boot contracts
+3. **Only existing boot contracts can be overridden** - if a non-standard boot contract name is specified, a warning is printed and it is skipped
-3. The custom source is used instead of the embedded version
+4. The custom source is used instead of the embedded version
-4. If the custom file cannot be loaded, a warning is printed and the embedded version is used as fallback
+5. If the custom file cannot be loaded, a warning is printed and the embedded version is used as fallback

 ## Example Usage

 In this example:

-- **Custom PoX-5 Contract** (`custom-boot-contracts/pox-5.clar`): Overrides the default PoX-4 contract with custom logic
+- **Custom PoX-4 Contract** (`custom-boot-contracts/pox-4.clar`): Overrides the default PoX-4 contract with custom logic
+- **Note**: The `pox-5` contract in the example configuration will be skipped with a warning since it's not a standard boot contract

 ## Testing